We believe the best way to help a family farmer is to buy from him.

 Doug Metzger and his family, Seneca, Kansas – TAMWORTH

-David and Chris Newman, Newman Farm, Jonesboro, Arkansas – CERTIFIED HUMANE BERKSHIRE
+David, Chris and Rita Newman, Newman Farm, Myrtle, Missouri – CERTIFIED HUMANE BERKSHIRE

 Halverson Farm, Benard, Iowa – CERTIFIED HUMANE BERKSHIRE

 Krapfl Farm, Delhi, Iowa – CERTIFIED HUMANE BERKSHIRE